 - First, submit the new XML sitemap to Google Search Console, and include a link to it in the robots.txt file.

-- Next, remove any old directories from the robots.txt file too.
+- Next, remove any old directories from the robots.txt file.
 Or update it with any new directories you want to prevent bots from accessing.

 - Also, audit the new site for any crawl issues, traffic fluctuations, etc. that might prevent Google and other search engines from accessing your site.

-TIP: Tools like Clarity Audits will allow you consistently crawl and identify technical issues on the site.
+TIP: Technical site audits tool will allow you consistently crawl and identify technical issues on the site.
 And, with unlimited crawls, you can also set-up different projects to crawl dev/staging vs. production.

-- Finally, go back and review traffic and rankings data after a couple of weeks to assess the impact of the migration on your visibility.
+Finally, go back and review traffic and rankings data after a couple of weeks to assess the impact of the migration on your visibility.
+A crucial aspect of any site transition is being able to review the health of the site and performance before, during, and after the transition.

 Ask any SEO, and I'm sure they'll concur: Site migration is one of their most dreaded scenarios.